-To mark the safety special in the latest issue of Horse & Hound magazine (out now, 24 January), here is everything you need to know about the riding hat rules in place for 2019 across the equestrian governing bodies.
+To mark the British Equestrian Trade Association’s (BETA) safety week , which is running from 27 April to 5 May, here is a reminder of everything you need to know about the riding hat rules in place for 2019 across the various equestrian governing bodies.

 British Eventing (BE), British Riding Clubs and the Pony Club unified helmet standards in 2018 so that a single “hat tag” is accepted across all three organisations’ events.
 The ‘aqua’ coloured tag means riders now require just one tag to show their helmet is approved to the required standard for use in competition.